When did running get so complicated?

 8 Common Running Workouts, Explained (With Examples)

 Below you’ll find a description of eight common running workouts for endurance runners.
-With each explanation, I’ve also included examples of how to put the workout to use.
+With each explanation, I’ve also included examples for a variety of levels of how to put the workout to use.

 Let’s start with the easiest: